 A. Rural Telephone Service Company, Inc., dba Nex-Tech is a cooperative, and as a customer you are a member of the cooperative.
-The members are allocated the profits of the company each year based on their landline telephone recurring charges only.
+The members are allocated the profits of the company each year based on their LEC telephone, broadband services, and Nex-Tech Wireless charges.
 The allocations are then disbursed as the Board of Directors authorizes.
 Capital credits are a significant source of equity for most cooperatives and finance growth and expansion, construction projects, operating requirements and debt retirement obligations.

 Q. What is the difference between allocation and distribution?